 The overall results obtained from this present investigation clearly revealed that the application of T8 (N @230 kg/ha P@150 kg/ha K @ 100 kg/ha) showed the better performance for vegetative growth i.e., plant height of 57.67 cm at 90 DAT, number of branches per plant (7.44 branches), minimum days to 50% flowering (45.81 days), yield attributes like number of fruits per plant (8.23 fruits), fruit weight (213.60 grams), fruit yield (18.50 t/ha) of brinjal.
-T8 also recorded maximum total soluble solids (5.40 °Brix) and highest net return (Rs 2,21,861 ha-1) and one of the best benefit cost ratios of 2.50.
-Thus, nitrogen dose of 230 kg/ha may be suggested for higher crop productivity along with over all betterment of brinjal under Balaghat (M.P.) conditions.
+T8 also recorded maximum total soluble solids (5.40 °Brix) and the highest net return (Rs 2,21,861 ha-1), and one of the best benefit-cost ratios of 2.50.
+Thus, a nitrogen dose of 230 kg/ha may be suggested for higher crop productivity along with over all betterment of brinjal under Balaghat (M.P.) conditions.

 Disclaimer (Artificial Intelligence)

-I hereby declare that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc.) and text-to-image generators have been used during writing or editing of this manuscript.
+I hereby declare that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc.) and text-to-image generators have been used during the writing or editing of this manuscript.

 Competing Interests